aman-shaurya07/Real-Time-Movie-Data-Pipeline-with-Cloud-Functions-and-BigQuery/readme.md

-# BigQuery-based Data Pipeline Project
+# Real Time Movie Data Pipeline with Cloud Functions and BigQuery

 ## Overview
 This project demonstrates a real-time data pipeline using: